Aymanjeb/QTrobot-Project/README.md

 Launching a function :

-  You should download the pythoncode of the function in the folder catkin~ws of QTPC.
+  You should download the pythoncode of the function in the folder catkin-ws of QTPC.
 Then you just need to open a terminal and tap the command : rosrun Name_of_the_function.py (for example rosrun Random_moves.py for the first function).
-If you've decided to put all scripts in a new folder in the folder catkin~ws you should tap the command : rosrun Name_of_the_folder Name_of_the_function.py
+If you decided to put all scripts in a new folder in the folder catkin-ws you should tap the command : rosrun Name_of_the_folder Name_of_the_function.py
   If the script is succesfully launched, a message should appear on the terminal indicating the beginning of the function.
 See below an exemple of the launch of the first function.
 ![Capture_terminal](https://user-images.githubusercontent.com/107966957/176799664-758a9d1d-c7b4-4571-87a2-1b5db6880846.png)